Joannarama/Project_1/README.md

 **Error:** An img element must have an alt attribute, except under certain conditions.
 For details, consult guidance on providing text alternatives for images.
 **Solution:** alt attribute added to the image to resolve this error.

-Error: Attribute alt not allowed on element a at this point.
+**Error:** Attribute alt not allowed on element a at this point.
-Solution: I removed the alt attribute which caused the error.
+**Solution:** I removed the alt attribute which caused the error.

-Error: No p element in scope but a p end tag seen.
+**Error:** No p element in scope but a p end tag seen.
-Solution: I had placed a h tag withing the p tag.
+**Solution:** I had placed a h tag withing the p tag.
 This caused the error and removing the p tag resolved the issue.

 ## services.html
-Error: An img element must have an alt attribute, except under certain conditions.
+**Error:** An img element must have an alt attribute, except under certain conditions.
-Solution: alt attribute added to the image to resolve this error.
+**Solution:** alt attribute added to the image to resolve this error.

-Error: No p element in scope but a p end tag seen.
+**Error:** No p element in scope but a p end tag seen.
-Solution: I had placed a h tag withing the p tag.
+**Solution:** I had placed a h tag withing the p tag.
 This caused the error and removing the p tag resolved the issue.

 ## contact.html
 No errors

-## CSS
+### CSS validation

+https://jigsaw.w3.org/css-validator/ was uset to validate CSS

-1 Error found:
+**1 Error found:**
-File not found: https://fonts.googleapis.com/css2?family=Quicksand:wght@300;400,600&display=swap: Bad Request
-solution: I identified an error in the @import code which when corrected, imported the google font 'Quicksand' correctly
+File not found: https://fonts.googleapis.com/css2?family=Quicksand:wght@300;400,600&display=swap: Bad Request **Solution:** I identified an error in the @import code which when corrected, imported the google font 'Quicksand' correctly

-###Teating
+### Testing

+The website is tested for correct rendering and responsiveness and to ensure that all links and functionality work as expected on a number of viewport widths including

+- 320px
+- 375px
+- 768px
+- 1140px

+and on the following browsers:
+- Chrome
+- Safari
+- Firefox
+- Microsoft Edge